spree/spreebot/explanations/address_feedback.md

-Please address the feedback provided, you can reopen this when the feedback is addressed.
+Please address the feedback and then reopen this issue.

+Don't get discouraged that your issue has been closed, Spree is a busy project and gets a lot of issues so we need your help to make sure this issue contains all the information required.